Only Scott Clearman can find light on the dark side of the moon.

 Scott focused his career primarily on complex commercial litigation at the trial and appellate levels in both federal and state courts.
 Scott has successfully resolved cases involving the Racketeer Influenced and Corrupt Organizations Act (commonly referred to as the “RICO Act” or “RICO”), the Employee Retirement Income Security Act (“ERISA”), Medicare, healthcare, insurance, regulated industries, oil and gas, real estate, and personal injury.
 Scott has also litigated cases involving patent infringement, antitrust and trade secret issues.
-And he has represented individual and small companies.
+He has represented individuals and small companies.

-Courts in Texas and federal court’s have appointed Scott to serve as lead counsel in several large class actions.
-He started his class action work representing large businesses alleging that their workers’ compensation insurers overcharged them for their workers" compensation insurance.
-He also has represented classes in cases involving Corporate Owned Life Insurance (also known as COLI or, unfortunately, 'dead peasant' or 'janitor' insurance).
+Courts in Texas and federal courts have appointed Scott to serve as lead counsel in several large class actions.
+He started his class action work representing large businesses alleging that their workers’ compensation insurers overcharged them for their workers' compensation insurance.
+He has also represented classes in cases involving Corporate Owned Life Insurance (also known as COLI or, unfortunately, 'dead peasant' or 'janitor' insurance).
 The defendants included Wal-Mart and Fina.